cocos/cocos-docs/en/components/label.md

 | BITMAP     | After selection, the entire text in the Label will still generate a bitmap, but will try to participate in [Dynamic Atlas](../advanced-topics/dynamic-atlas.md).
 As long as the requirements of Dynamic Atlas are met, the Draw Call will be merged with the other Sprite or Label in the Dynamic Atlas.
 Because Dynamic Atlas consume more memory, **this mode can only be used for Label with infrequently updated text**. **Note**: Similar to NONE, BITMAP will force a bitmap to be generated for each Label component, regardless of whether the text content is equivalent.
 If there are a lot of Labels with the same text in the scene, it is recommended to use CHAR to reuse the memory space.  |
 | CHAR      | The principle of CHAR is similar to BMFont, Label will cache text to the global shared bitmap in "word" units, each character of the same font style and font size will share a cache globally.
 Can support frequent modification of text, the most friendly to performance and memory.
 However, there are currently restrictions on this model, which we will optimize in subsequent releases:<br>1. **This mode can only be used for font style and fixed font size (by recording the fontSize, fontFamily, color, and outline of the font as key information for repetitive use of characters, other users who use special custom text formats need to be aware).
 And will not frequently appear with a huge amount of unused characters of Label.** This is to save the cache, because the global shared bitmap size is 2048*2048, it will only be cleared when the scene is switched.
 Once the bitmap is full, the newly appearing characters will not be rendered. <br>2.
 Cannot participate in dynamic mapping (multiple labels with CHAR mode enabled can still merge Draw Call in the case of without interrupting the rendering sequence). |

+**Note**:

+- Cache Mode has an optimized effect for all platforms.
+- The BITMAP mode replaces the original Batch As Bitmap option, and old projects will automatically migrate to this option if Batch As Bitmap is enabled.
+- The **RenderTexture** module in the **Project -> Project Settings -> Module Config** panel cannot be removed when using the cache mode.

 ## Blend Mode Of System Font

 For Label components, SrcBlendFactor has two main settings, namely SRC_ALPHA and ONE.
 The implementation of the engine system font is to first draw the text to the Canvas, and then generate a picture for the Label component to use, which involves a text transparency issue.